 Does the scrapping of EU roaming charges really mean no extra charges abroad?

-On June 15th this year, EU roaming charges were finally abolished after industry leaders voted to remove the fees on October last year.
+On June 15th 2017, EU roaming charges were finally abolished after industry leaders voted to remove the fees on October last year.
 Roaming charges had been gradually decreasing up until this point and the powers that be finally listened to customers who were sick of being stung with huge unexpected bills when they came home from their holidays.

 The scrapping of roaming charges across the EU has been announced with some fanfare by network providers but is it all too good to be true?